 If you can find a particular aspect of marketing where statistics are lacking, you could be the one to create them.

 Even large companies such as HubSpot continually invest in analyzing data to produce useful statistics for their communities because it works.
 Good data attracts a ton of links.

-And I’m not the only one to link to them.
-The first article has links from 90 unique domains.
-And the Okdork analysis has over 460 linking root domains and over 23,000 backlinks.
-That’s from one article!
+And we’re not the only one to link to it.
+The article has links from 90 unique domains.

 Step 2 – Invest time and resources: The reason that content like this gets so many links is because it’s really valuable.
 It takes a lot of time and effort to create.

 Figure out what data is most interesting to your community and find a way to make it happen.
 You may have to survey experts one-by-one, analyze a ton of data (great in online niches), or conduct in-person product tests.